rich-newman/typescript-analyzer-eslint-prettier/docs/setupvue.md

 1. 'Standalone JavaScript Vue Project' and 'Standalone TypeScript Vue Project'.
 These project templates are only available in Visual Studio 2022.
 The project created here is Vue 3.
 2. 'Basic vue.js Web Application'.
 These project templates available in Visual Studio 2017, 2019 and 2022, and in JavaScript or TypeScript versions, although there's no TypeScript version in Visual Studio 2022.
 All of these templates are different, but similar obviously.
 The JavaScript template in Visual Studio 2022 is Vue 3, and the rest are Vue 2.

-Enabling the TypeScript Analyzer for the Standalone JavaScript/TypeScript Vue Projects is relatively straightforward and is described below.
+Enabling the TypeScript Analyzer for the Standalone JavaScript/TypeScript Vue Projects is described below.

-The situation is more complex for Basic vue.js Web Applications.
-Setting up the TypeScript Analyzer for these project types is described on a [separate page](setupvuebasicwebapp.md).
+None of the Basic vue.js Web Application types works at the time of writing, and as a result we recommend you don't attempt to use these templates.
+More details on this are on a [separate page](setupvuebasicwebapp.md).

 ## Standalone JavaScript/TypeScript Vue Project in Visual Studio 2022